-Bio 110: Syllabus and Course Information
+Bio 110: Syllabus and Course Information 2017

 Biology 110 -

 Bio 110 is a basic biology course that will cover

 general biological principles of the scientific method, basic organic chemistry,

 and the basic cellular structure and function of plant and animal cells.

 Consistent hard work and effort is required for you to do well in the class.
 One

 excellent strategy is to work hard at taking good notes in class; as soon

-Answer the homework questions as we cover that material in class.
+Answer the homework questions before we cover that material in class.